Making sense of the world through paint and prose

 -

-Composed with layered acrylics, ink, glow pigment, and scattered glitter, the textures shift as the light changes — a reminder that transformation is never static.
-The figure doesn't break from the fire; it is shaped by it.
-Flames melt into soft light, lifting in a near-weightless rhythm — a choreography of emergence.
-Not escape.
-Not erasure.
-Becoming.
+Composed with layered acrylics, ink, flourescent pigment, and scattered glitter, the textures shift as the light changes; it’s a reminder that transformation is never static.
+The figure doesn't break from the fire, it is shaped by it.
+Flames melt into soft light, lifting in a near-weightless rhythm into a choreography of emergence.

-S’envoler is a reflection of how we lose and remake ourselves — across timelines, across narratives, across silences we carry.
+S’envoler is a reflection of how we lose and remake ourselves across timelines, narratives, and the silences we carry.
 It’s about the longing that precedes change.
 The flicker of recognition before a name.
 The moment just before we rise.

 The figure is everyone and no one.
 A vessel for all we’ve been, all we carry, all we might yet remember.